sleepymalc/pbb.wtf/content/posts/VSCode-LaTeX-Inkscape/index.md

 <script src="https://gist.github.com/sleepymalc/508abcd93d588ae09ee1b44ee6c1e790.js"></script>

 I use $\LaTeX$ heavily in the past two years for both academic work and professional work, and I think I'm quite proficient in terms of typing things out in $\LaTeX$.
-But when I see this blog post from **Gilles Castel**-[How I'm able to take notes in mathematics lectures using $\LaTeX$ and Vim](https://castel.dev/post/lecture-notes-1/) and also [How I draw figures for my mathematical lecture notes using Inkscape](https://castel.dev/post/lecture-notes-2/), I realize that I'm still too naive.
+But when I see this blog post from **Gilles Castel**-[How I'm able to take notes in mathematics lectures using $\LaTeX$ and Vim](https://castel.dev/post/lecture-notes-1/) and also [How I draw figures for my mathematical lecture notes using Inkscape](https://castel.dev/post/lecture-notes-2/), I decided to adapt the whole setup from Linux-Vim to macOS-VS Code.[^1]

-I took quite a few math courses, hence after finding out this workflow, I decided to adapt the whole setup from Linux-Vim to macOS-VS Code[^1].
-So, if you're interested in this and in the same situation as me, namely if you don't want to jump into Linux and Vim, follow me!
+If you still don't know what to expect, please check out my [Notes](./Notes) taken in this setup.

 [^1]: This set up is universal for VS Code user indeed.
 The only part that'll be macOS-specific is the [inkscape-shortcut-manager](#inkscape-shortcut-manager) functionality.
 One can certainly achieve a similar result as in my [Notes](./Notes), but with this the drawing speed will be significantly faster.

-If you still don't know what to expect, please check out my [Notes](./Notes) taken in this setup.
-Deciding to adopt this workflow probably is the best choice I did throughout my education.

 <p align="center">
 	<img src="./figures/note.png"/>